aspose-total/Aspose.Total-Products/total/en/net/conversion/cgm-to-ods/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render CGM to ODS" h2="Export CGM File to ODS via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of APIs that enables developers to easily convert CGM files to ODS within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of APIs provides a wide range of features and capabilities that make it easy to convert CGM files to ODS.

+The process of converting CGM to ODS involves two steps.
+Firstly, Aspose.PDF for .NET can be used to export CGM to XLSX.
+This API provides a wide range of features and capabilities that make it easy to convert CGM files to XLSX.
+It supports a wide range of features such as text extraction, image extraction, page manipulation, and more.

+Once the CGM file has been converted to XLSX, Aspose.Cells for .NET can be used to convert XLSX to ODS.
+This Spreadsheet Programming API provides a wide range of features and capabilities that make it easy to convert XLSX to ODS.
+It supports a wide range of features such as data manipulation, formatting, charting, and more.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert CGM file to ODS within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export CGM to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to ODS.
+Using Aspose.Total for .NET, developers can easily convert CGM files to ODS within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of APIs provides a wide range of features and capabilities that make it easy to convert CGM files to ODS.
+It supports a wide range of features such as text extraction, image extraction, page manipulation, data manipulation, formatting, charting, and more.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}